nfischer/jabberwocky/README.md

 # Jabberwocky

-An interactive version of Lewis Carroll's poem "The Jabberwocky," with definitions of terms shown as link hints.
+A collection of interactive poems.
+Hover over bold terms to see link hints defining them.

 Try it out at https://nfischer.github.io/jabberwocky/

+## Browser support

+Tested against Google Chrome, Firefox, and iOS Safari.
+On mobile, you'll have to tap the bold term, since the browser doesn't have a good notion of hovering.

+## Want your favorite poem to look like this?

+Let me know by posting a Github issue or sending me an email.

 ## Contributing

-Feel free to contribute by adding alternate definitions in [definitions.js](definitions.js) (if there's only one definition currently, turn this into an array of definitions).
-This will display a randomized set of definitions each time!
+Feel free to contribute by adding alternate definitions in `definitions.js` for the poem of your choice.
+If there's only one definition for your term, turn the string into an array of multiple definitions.